 • Keto mug cake (almond flour, egg, butter, cocoa, stevia)

-Healthline reminds us that small amounts of berries and nuts can fit into a keto plan—as long as you track portions.
+Healthline reminds us that small amounts of berries and nuts can fit into a keto plan, as long as you track portions.

 • Under 3g net carbs per serving

-• No maltitol or hidden sugars
+• No maltitol or hidden sugars (watch for sugar-alcohol "net carb" trickery)

 Snack Prep Tips